-The proposed development of ten dwellings is consistent with the relevant Planning Scheme provisions and is in accordance with the purpose of the General Residential Zone enhancing a diversity of housing types and housing growth particularly in locations offering good access to services and transport as the development is sited between the centre of the township of Ballan and the Ballan Railway Station.
+The proposed development of ten dwellings is consistent with the relevant Planning Scheme provisions and is in accordance with the purpose of the General Residential Zone enhancing a diversity of housing types and housing growth.
+The site is located in an area offering good access to services and transport by being sited between the centre of the township of Ballan and the Ballan Railway Station.

-The applicant is proposing a mixture of 1 bedroom and 2 bedrooms dwelling and mixture of single and double storey dwelling providing for a unique dwelling mix that is not typical for Ballan.
+The applicant is proposing a mixture of 1 bedroom and 2 bedrooms dwellings and mixture of single and double storey dwellings providing for a unique dwelling mix that is not typical for Ballan.
 Increased housing mix allows for greater housing opportunities.